She's So High: Chart performance

-The song debuted on Canada's RPM Top Singles chart on April 19, 1999, at number 18, the highest new entry of the week.
+The song debuted on Canada's RPM 100 Hit Tracks chart on April 19, 1999, at number 18, the highest new entry of the week.
 For the next few weeks, the song descended the chart, but it began to gain popularity and eventually reached its peak of number three on June 28.
 It stayed there for another week before beginning its slow descent off the chart, last appearing at number 100 on July 24, 2000, over a year after its first appearance.
-It was the eighth best-selling single of 1999 in Canada.
-On the specific RPM genre charts, "She's So High" reached number three on the Rock Report chart and number 30 on the Adult Contemporary chart.
-In the United States, the song reached number 14 on the Billboard Hot 100 in August 1999, spending 28 weeks in the top 100, and peaked atop the Adult Top 40 chart in September for three weeks.
-It finished 1999 as the United States' 51st highest-selling song.
+It was the eighth-best-selling single of 1999 in Canada.
+On other RPM charts, "She's So High" reached number three on the Rock Report and number 30 on the Adult Contemporary chart.
+In the United States, the song reached number 14 on the Billboard Hot 100 in August 1999, spending 28 weeks in the top 100, and peaked atop the Billboard Adult Top 40 chart in September for three weeks.
+It finished 1999 as the United States' 51st-most-successful song.

-The song also found significant success in Australasia.
+The song also found success in Australasia.
 It first appeared at number 44 on Australia's ARIA Singles Chart on the week of August 15, 1999.
-For the next four weeks, the song rose and fell in the top 30, then shot up to number 13 on September 19.
-It reached its peak of number eight the following week, then spent nine more nonconsecutive weeks in the top 50, ending the year as Australia's 54th best-selling single.
-In neighbouring New Zealand, "She's So High" debuted at number 46 on the RIANZ Singles Chart on October 3, then rose 37 positions to number nine—its peak position—the next week.
+For the next four weeks, the song rose and fell in the top 30, then jumped to number 13 on September 19.
+It reached its peak of number eight the following week, then spent nine more nonconsecutive weeks in the top 50, ending the year as Australia's 54th-best-selling single.
+In New Zealand, "She's So High" debuted at number 46 on the RIANZ Singles Chart on October 3, 1999, then rose 37 positions to number nine—its peak position—the next week.
 It dropped to number 14 for two weeks, then to number 20 for another two weeks, then spent an additional four weeks in the top 50, logging 10 weeks on the chart altogether.
-Despite its relatively short charting period, it came in at number 50 on New Zealand's year-end chart.
+Despite its short charting period, it came in at number 50 on New Zealand's year-end chart.

 In the United Kingdom, the song entered the UK Singles Chart at number 30 on October 24, fell to number 51 the following week, then left the top 100 the week after.
 Elsewhere in Europe, the song peaked at number 29 in Iceland, number 71 in Germany, and number 93 in the Netherlands.